skippa-tf/Ghost/README.md

 # Ghost

 ## Overview
-Ghost is my battleship AI that I created for a school project.
+Ghost is my battleship AI that I created for a school project in my first semester.
 It uses a probability map to calculate ship locations.
 Ghost's best average over 100,000,000 games is **45.277 turns**.

 ## How It Works